arxpw/Alex-Stringer/README.md

-### 👀 Welcome
+### Alex Stringer

-Welcome to my GitHub.
-When applicable, I try to open-source the code I create.
+Welcome to my GitHub profile.
+I try to open-source most of the code I write.

 ---